 No. 11 Arizona vs UC Davis, Feb 21, 5:00 p.m.

 By the bottom of the third inning, Arizona’s offense was commanding a dominant 6-0 lead.
-Sniffen and Stewart each had RBI singles, followed by an RBI groundout from Paige Dimler earned Arizona their edge.
-A sacrifice fly from Cole in the bottom of the fifth inning would be the icing on the cake as Dimler scored bringing the Cats to their winning 7-0 lead.
+Sniffen and Stewart each had RBI singles, followed by an RBI groundout from Paige Dimler that earned Arizona their edge.
+A sacrifice fly from Cole in the bottom of the fifth inning would be the icing on the cake as Dimler scored, bringing the Cats to their winning 7-0 lead.

-Aissa Silva pitched an outstanding 6.0 innings striking out five batters with only five hits and no runs.
+Aissa Silva pitched an outstanding 6.0 innings, striking out five batters with only five hits and no runs.

 No. 11 Arizona vs Colorado State, Feb 21, 7:00 p.m.